qqqlab/madflight/readme.md

 | nc           | D3 10 flash |           | flash 8 D1 | nc
 | nc           | CMD 11 flash |          | flash 7 D0 | nc
 | 5V in (*)    | 5V | USB connector     | flash 6 CLK | nc

+Note: During boot the input voltage levels (pull up/pull down) on strap pins have a configuration function, therefor these pins are used as output only.

 (*) 5V input via diode from BEC.
 Without a diode take care not connect USB and the battery at the same time!